Successor-Generator Planning with LLM-generated Heuristics

-\textbf{ENHSP-20} is a Java-based planner whose satisficing configurations use GBFS with $h^{\text{mrp}}_{\text{+hj}}$~\citep{scala-et-al:jair-2020}, $h^{\text{md}}$ and $h^{\text{add}}_{\langle \text{B, QB}\rangle}$~\cite{chen-thiebaux:socs-2024}.
-We used the modified version released by \citet{chen-thiebaux:socs-2024}.\footnote{https://github.com/hstairs/jpddlplus/tree/socs24-width-and-mq}\\ \textbf{Metric-FF (MFF)} \citep{hoffman:jair-2003} is used off-the-shelf.
-Implemented in C, it employs Enforced Hill Climbing Search (EHCS) with the interval-relaxed $h_{\text{FF}}$ heuristic and Helpful Operators.\footnote{https://fai.cs.uni-saarland.de/hoffmann/metric-ff.html} The planner is incomplete and may report problems as unsolvable due to limitations of EHCS.\\ \textbf{Numeric-FD (NFD)} \citep{aldinger-nebel:socs-2017} is a C++ planner that employs Lazy GBFS with numeric LM-cut heuristics \citep{kuroiwa-et-al:icaps-2022}.\footnote{https://github.com/ipc2023-numeric/team-1} This planner won the numeric track of the IPC-2023 \cite[see][]{taitler-etal:aimag-2024}.
+\textbf{Metric-FF (MFF)} \citep{hoffman:jair-2003} is used off-the-shelf.
+Implemented in C, it employs Enforced Hill Climbing Search (EHCS) with the interval-relaxed $h_{\text{FF}}$ heuristic and Helpful Operators.\footnote{fai.cs.uni-saarland.de/hoffmann/metric-ff.html} The planner is incomplete and may report problems as unsolvable due to limitations of EHCS.\\ \textbf{Numeric-FD (NFD)} \citep{aldinger-nebel:socs-2017} is a C++ planner that employs Lazy GBFS with numeric LM-cut heuristics \citep{kuroiwa-et-al:icaps-2022}.\footnote{github.com/ipc2023-numeric/team-1} This planner won the Numeric IPC-2023 \cite[see][]{taitler-etal:aimag-2024}.

 The \textbf{Pacman} and \textbf{Twin Prime} domains demand a level of expressiveness that makes encoding them for existing planners highly impractical and cumbersome in practice.
 As there currently are no available methods to derive a domain-independent heuristic for this type of tasks, we benchmarked them against BFS and $h^{\text{md}}$.